jbjoeburns/CI-CD/Jenkins_Project/JenkinsNotes.md

 ![Alt text](26.png)

-3. We can then deploy this app
+3. We can then start this instance

 ### Creating Jenkins job to test we can connect and run nginx